Converting 64 Square Meters to Square Feet: A thorough look

 -

 Real Estate: Comparing property sizes listed in different unit systems.
-For example, a house advertised as 64 square meters in a European listing would be roughly equivalent to a 689-square-foot house in an American listing.
+As an example, a house advertised as 64 square meters in a European listing would be roughly equivalent to a 689-square-foot house in an American listing.

 -